Clemson University: Clemson Agricultural College of South Carolina

-Following the resignation of Mell in 1910 former Clemson Tigers football coach Walter Riggs became president of Clemson from 1910 to 1924.
+Following the resignation of Mell in 1910, former Clemson Tigers football coach Walter Riggs became president of Clemson from 1910 to 1924.
 The Holtzendorff Hall, originally the Holzendorff YMCA, was built in 1914 designed by Rudolph E. Lee of the first graduating class of Clemson in 1896.
-In 1915 Riggs Field was dedicated after Walter Riggs and is the Clemson Tigers men's soccer home field.
-During World War I enrollment in Clemson declined.
-In 1917 Clemson formed a Reserve Officers' Training Corps and in 1918 a Student Army Training Corps was formed.
-Effects of World War I made Clemson hire the first women faculty due to changes in faculty.
+In 1915, Riggs Field was dedicated after Walter Riggs and is the Clemson Tigers men's soccer home field.
+During World War I, enrollment in Clemson declined.
+In 1917, Clemson formed a Reserve Officers' Training Corps, and in 1918, a Student Army Training Corps was formed.
+Effects of World War I made Clemson hire the first female faculty due to faculty changes.
 Riggs accepted a six-month army educational commission in 1919 overseas in France leaving Samuel Earle as acting president.
 On March 10, 1920, a large walkout occurred protesting unfair "prison camp" style military discipline.
 The 1920 walkout led to the creation of a Department of Student Affairs.
-On January 22, 1924, Riggs died on a business trip to Washington, D.C. leaving Earle the acting president.
-In October 1924 another walkout of around 500 students occurred when Earle rejected their demands of better food and the dismissal of mess officer Harcombe and the reinstatement of their senior class president.
-The 1924 walkout resulted in 23 students dismissed and 112 suspended.
+On January 22, 1924, Riggs died on a business trip to Washington, D.C., leaving Earle the acting president.
+In October 1924, another walkout of around 500 students occurred when Earle rejected their demands for better food, the dismissal of mess officer Harcombe, and the reinstatement of their senior class president.
+The 1924 walkout resulted in 23 students being dismissed and 112 suspended.

 On April 1, 1925, a fire destroyed the interior of the agricultural building and its many research projects and an agricultural museum.
 The exterior of the building survived, leading to the construction of Sikes Hall to hold the library from Tillman Hall.
 On May 27, 1926, Mechanical Hall was destroyed in a fire.
 Present-day Freeman Hall, built in 1926, was the reconstructed shop building.
 In 1928 Riggs Hall was established in honor of Walter Riggs.
 President Enoch Sikes increased student enrollment by over 1,000 students and expanded the degree programs with an addition of the first graduate degree.
 The Department of Arts and Sciences was formed in 1926 with the addition of modern language programs.
 Programs at Clemson were reorganized into six schools of agriculture, chemistry, engineering, general science, textiles, and vocational studies.
-In 1927 Clemson received accreditation from the Association of Secondary Schools and Colleges of the Southern States.
+In 1927, Clemson received accreditation from the Association of Secondary Schools and Colleges of the Southern States.

-During The Great Depression student enrollment and income declined.
+During The Great Depression, student enrollment and income declined.
 The New Deal brought needed construction to the campus under the Works Progress Administration with new dormitories to relieve the housing shortages.
-Long Hall, Sirrine Hall, and 29,625 acres of privately owned farmland was acquired by Clemson through federal funding.
+Long Hall, Sirrine Hall, and 29,625 acres of privately owned farmland were acquired by Clemson through federal funding.
 Agricultural engineers of Clemson diversified with the Clemson Agricultural Extension to educate farmers on soil conservation and crop storage techniques during The Great Depression.
 Robert Poole became the first Clemson alumnus to be president in 1940.
-On September 19, 1942 Memorial Stadium was formally opened as the new stadium for the Clemson Tigers football team previously played on Riggs Field since 1915.
+On September 19, 1942, Memorial Stadium was formally opened as the new stadium for the Clemson Tigers football team previously played on Riggs Field since 1915.